cutting-room-floor/easey-DEAD/API.md

 ### ease.t(value)

-Sets the map to a specific point in the easing.
+Set the map to a specific point in the easing.

 **Arguments:**